The COVID-19 resource centre for rail businesses

-We’ve compiled the latest Government and Public Health England guidelines in an easily digestible format – this will update as and when further information becomes available.
+This compiles the latest Government, Public Health England and industry guidelines in an easily digestible format which will update when further information becomes available.
+This page also includes the latest Coronavirus-related rail news.

 Additionally, a FREE directory for our rail industry colleagues is available below to share what your business is doing during this challenging period.
 We want everyone to impart good practice and learning experiences as we keep the railway community communicating positively and proactively.